zghonda/swiss-food-composition/README.md

   What we learn here is that Switzerland makes efforts to sustain itself by importing food mostly from the neighbouring countries.
 Despite that, we still have a lot of importations from countries all around the world.
 We have to ask ourselves why this is necessary and how much of an impact we create on the environment and the economy.
 </p>

-## Impact on Prices
+## Importations impact on producer Prices

-To decide whether the importations have a clear impact on our society or not, we will introduce another parameter: the producer price which is the money received to farmers after the production of their products.
-When looking further into the «sunburst»,  maize appears to have diverse origins of importations, high importation quantity and  varying quantity of importations over time.
+To decide whether the importations have a clear impact on our society or not, we will introduce another parameter: the producer price which is the money the farmers receive after the production of their products.
+When looking further into the «sunburst» figure,  maize appears to have diverse origins of importations, high importation quantity and  varying quantity of importations over time.
 Let’s then analyse it and dive into the maize world …

 To have a worldwide representation of the maize producer price, we decided to compare its Switzerland price with different country groups, from lower to upper income economies.
-This notion is shown in the plot below where we notice a high producer price in Switzerland compare to the different groups around 1991-1996, as the height of the Switzerland (black) area is much bigger than the country groups.
-Then progressively, over the years we notice a balance producer prices between all countries and Switzerland; upper middle income countries prices are even getting higher.
+This notion is shown in the plot below where we notice a higher producer price in Switzerland compared to the different groups around 1991-1996, as the height of the Switzerland (black) area is much bigger than the country groups.
+Then, progressively, over the years, we notice a balance producer prices between all countries and Switzerland; upper middle income countries prices are even getting higher.
-Is it because Switzerland prices fall of or because countries groups prices went up, or both ?
+Is it because Switzerland prices dropped or because countries groups prices went up, or both ?

 <figure class="highcharts-figure">
   <div id="prod_price_maize"></div>